 Coronavirus Pandemic (COVID-19): Important information for guests of Raja Ampat homestays

-COVID-19 control measures mean that Raja Ampat is currently closed to visitors.
+COVID-19 control measures mean that Indonesia is closed to international tourism.

 March 18 2020: Statement by the Raja Ampat Homestay Association.